Holistic Human Support Webs – One Community Weekly Progress Update #591

 duplicable city center, open source city hub, laundry, dining, swimming pool, hot tub, kitchen, library, game roomOne Community is developing holistic human support webs through a Duplicable and Sustainable City Center that is LEED Platinum certified/Sustainable, can feed 200 people at a time, provide laundry for over 300 people, is beautiful, spacious, and saves resources, money, and space:

 This week, Chris Blair (GIS Technician/Horticulturist) continued working with GIS data as part of One Community’s Permaculture Design.
 Chris began developing a written tutorial for utilizing GIS data.
 He produced the initial draft detailing steps to locate digital elevation models (DEMs) based on property location, import them into ArcGIS Pro, verify and adjust coordinate systems, and create a polygon feature class to represent the property.
-Proper property modeling and understanding is a foundational part of One Community’s open source holistic human support webs model.
+Proper property modeling and understanding is a foundational part of One Community’s open source model for holistic human support webs.
 Here are a few photos showing examples of his work.

 Permaculture, Holistic Human Support Webs, One Community Weekly Update #591, GIS Technician, Horticulturist, written tutorial, GIS data, Permaculture Design, digital elevation models, DEMs, ArcGIS Pro, coordinate systems, polygon feature class

 Clarice Gaw Gonzalo (Architect) continued her work with the Duplicable City Center room designs.
 Clarice edited previous renders of several themed rooms and focused on the Nautical-themed room.
 She began by fixing the candles on the wall in the Tranquility room in SketchUp before uploading them again to Lumion to render the previous view again.
 Additionally, she rendered the Nautical room, adding people and clutter, and further populated the bedroom and bathroom with people and objects.
 She also adjusted the sun pathing and lighting for each view.
 The City Center will be built along with the first of the 7 villages as part of One Community’s open source model for holistic human support webs.
-See some of this work in the collage below.
+See some of this below.

 Render edit, Holistic Human Support Webs, One Community Weekly Update #591, themed rooms, Nautical-themed room, Tranquility room, SketchUp, Lumion, Neofuturistic room, bathroom mirror, rendered view, sun pathing, video preparation